lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 .. figure:: /_static/portal_tut01_step02d.png
 	:name: portal_tut01_step02d

-	Set the new chart parameters for a scatter plot.
+	Above, we set the new chart parameters for a heatmap plot.

 2.5.
 Click "OK" and "Close", and look at the new color-magnitude plot.
 For completeness, you might wish to update the title of the plot you generated previously to "Scatter Color-Magnitude Diagram."